 It’s very crucial to line up your phrasing with the lead singer.
 The best way to do that is to watch their face and start singing your line quietly when they start.
 As the phrase progresses, you can get a bit louder and blend in easier.
 Also, when you end a phrase, do the same thing, only reverse it.
 Sing quieter toward the end.
 Jumping in at the wrong time is a major problem that a lot of backup singers have.
 If you want to be a successful backup singer, avoid falling into that trap.

 4) Sing in Harmony

-Next important concern about backup singing is the ability to hold your voice, while other members of the team sing different parts.
-If you’re a professional backup singer, you should be able to show your strength in singing by performing in a group harmony.
+The next important concern about backup singing is the ability to hold your voice, while other members of the team sing different parts.
+If you’re a professional backup singer, you should be able to show your strength in singing by performing in group harmony.
 You’ll find this very different compared to choral singing, where other singers surround you as they sing with the same harmony.
-In the case of backup singing, you usually sing your own part by yourself alone together with the group of other backup singers who sing complimentary parts.
+In the case of backup singing, you usually sing your own part by yourself alone together with the group of other backup singers who sing complementary parts.
 Learn more about singing in harmony.

 5) Know When to Stop

 The ending is especially important.
 You should be sure that you don’t sing longer than the lead singer does.
 To do that, try dropping the first consonant of each word that you sing.
 That will do two things.
 First, it will make sure the lead singer gets the lead in the phrase.
 Second, it will help to keep you in sync with them, so you aren’t singing beyond the point at which they stop.
 Of course, it is also important to keep your eyes open.
 Be prepared for what is coming up.
 Watch for subtle cues.

 Remember, your job is to blend in.
 Making it a memorable performance is important, even if the audience won’t remember you specifically.
 Follow these simple steps and you can be a professional back up singer in no time.